 Though the game never really points this out with some handy tooltip, Mafia III solves open-world gaming's biggest pain in the butt.
 Where on earth do I store this small town's worth of corpses?
-Because if I just leave them here, the cops are going to spot them, and that will just start a new sister city of corpses.
+Because if I simply leave them here, the cops are going to spot them, and that will start a new sister city of corpses.

 The answer: go scoop up all of those rival gangbangers, overzealous cops, or civvies reckless enough to stand on any sidewalk and shot-put them into a swamp, spawned especially for this moment.
 See you later (via) alligator.

-Instead of starting the game with an Assassin's Creed style disclaimer message, like “this offence-free experience is made by a multi-cultural team, so please don't hurt us”, 2K Games heads in a different direction.
-I'm paraphrasing here, but the general message is: racism is abhorrent, but it happened back then, and it's ridiculous that it's still happening 50 years later, so we're not going to sugar coat this.
+Instead of starting the game with an Assassin's Creed-style disclaimer message, like “this offence-free experience is made by a multi-cultural team, so please don't hurt us”, 2K Games heads in a different direction.
+I'm paraphrasing here, but the general message is: racism is abhorrent, but it happened back then, and it's ridiculous that it's still happening 50 years later, so we're not going to sugarcoat this.

-Playing as an African American, Vietnam vet is all sorts of eye-opening.
+Playing as an African-American Vietnam vet is all sorts of eye-opening.
 You'll feel the oppression when you're driving down the streets of predominantly white suburbs.
-The “police heat” reticule, which only usually pops up when you're well over the speed limit (another mechanic most open-world games don't implement) will go haywire.
+The “police heat” rhetoric, which only usually pops up when you're well over the speed limit (another mechanic most open-world games don't implement) will go haywire.

 Speaking of the usual derogatory terms and dickishness, it also pops up in Mafia III's extremely well-acted narrative, which frequently takes the wheel at set points.
-Outside of story missions you absolutely have free rein to carve out a large criminal enterprise through a plethora of side-missions, however, in the early stages there's a bit of timeline jumping.
+Outside of story missions you absolutely have free rein to carve out a large criminal enterprise through a plethora of side-missions, but in the early stages there's a bit of timeline jumping.
 Usually that sort of control-seize is a pet hate of mine, but the tale being told is too well-produced and expertly paced to ever be labelled an interruption.